CGNS/cgns.github.io/CGNS-ReST-site/source/current/download.rst

 Download
 ========

 All CGNS files are stored on GitHub (https://github.com/CGNS).
 Issue tracking is located under *Issues* of the same repository.
-Please star the repoistory if you find the software useful.
+Please star the repository if you find the software useful.

-We also **strongly** recommend that you join the Discussion Group.
+We also **strongly** recommend that you join the `CGNStalk <https://github.com/CGNS/CGNS/discussions/categories/cgnstalk>`_ Discussion Group.
 This forum is the primary method used to keep CGNS users current with release and other important information updates.
 It is also used for discussing important problems/issues and for obtaining help from other CGNS users.

 What to Download
 ----------------